Doing Business in Brazil

 • SIMPLES Nacional: Special regime for small and medium companies.
 Possibility of collection, upon a unique collection system, of taxes and contributions within the federal, state and municipal scopes;

 • Brasil Maior Plan: Since 2011, Law No. 12,546/2011 (“Brasil Maior Plan”) established a new system of collection of the social security contributions (specially regarding the social security contribution set forth by article 22, I and III of Law No. 8.212/91), for specific industry sectors.
 For these specific sectors, the social security contributions is calculated upon the gross revenues of services and/or products, instead of upon the remuneration paid to its employees and self-employed workers.
 However, on August 31, 2015, the Law No. 13,161/2015 was enacted to INCREASE the tax rates applicable for the social security contributions levied upon gross revenues of services and/or products listed on Article 7 and 8 of Law No. 12,546/2011.
 As a general rule, the tax rates of 2% and 1% set forth in Law No. 12,546/2011 were increased to 4.5% and to 2.5%, respectively.
 There are also other services and products with different tax rates set forth on article 8A of Law No. 13,161/2015.
 It is important to mention that this new method of calculation became optional and, for this reason, the company must (definitely) choose its option by the first month of every year.
 The option for this substitutive system shall be done by the payment of the social security contributions levied upon the gross revenue due in January of each year (to be paid in February) and it will be irrevocably for the rest of the year.
-In 2018, the number of specific industry sectors was reduced and said social security contributions is calculated upon the gross revenues will be extinguished in December 2023.
+In 2018, the number of specific industry sectors was reduced and said social security contributions is calculated upon the gross revenues would be extinguished in December 2023.
+Still in 2023, the option was extended to December 2027.
+However, the Supreme Court suspended the effects of the Law and it is still pending final analysis by the Supreme Court and the Congress.

 The companies hiring services rendered upon assignment of man power / labor force, including temporary work, are subject to withhold eleven percent (11%) from the gross amount of the formal invoice or receipt and collect to the social security the amount withheld on behalf of the company hired.